Answering 10 of your Coffee FAQs

 By fair, we mean a price that covers the cost of production and includes a healthy margin for the farmer.

-We also believe that ethical coffee is farmed in a way that respects the environment for future generations and promotes biodiversity.
+Ethical coffee is farmed in a way that respects the environment for future generations and promotes biodiversity.

 This may include coffee that has been organically grown (although we recognise that not all coffee producers will be able to afford an organic certification).